Appointed Time Press, LLC seeks to maintain full disclosure and informed consent

 We obtain your consent in one of two ways:

 #2.)
-PASSIVE (you ignore, neglect, or omit necessary actions made available to you of which you are informed): If you should ignore our cookie banner, AND/OR the settings on your software which you are using to view this website via your browser are adjusted to accept cookies, we understand this, along with your continued use of our website, to indicate your consensual agreement to the use of our cookies.
+PASSIVE (you ignore, neglect, or omit necessary actions made available to you of which you are informed): If you should ignore our cookie banner, AND/OR the settings on your software which you are using to view this website via your browser accept our cookies, we understand this, along with your continued use of our website, to indicate your consensual agreement to the use of our cookies.
+Again, if you interact with our site at any level, or continue to scroll, this site will use a cookie to remember you.
+In so doing, the cookie banner will disappear and will not be served to you again for 30 days.
 Should you wish to block, disable, remove, or delete cookies from our site you can learn how to do this below.
 However disabling, blocking, removing, or deleting all such cookies will likely mean that our site will not work as intended, or as you would expect, and therefore errors may occur.

 How you withdraw your consent: